Gerald McCarthy (poet)

-Gerald McCarthy (born 1947) is a poet, best known for his spare, powerful meditations on his experiences as a marine in Vietnam.
-He is the recipient of awards from the National Writers Union and the New York State Council on the Arts, and has twice been a visiting artist at The American Academy in Rome.
+Gerald McCarthy (born 1947) is a poet who has written about his experiences as a marine in Vietnam.
+He has received awards from the National Writers Union and the New York State Council on the Arts, and has twice been a visiting artist at The American Academy in Rome.
 McCarthy was a professor of English at St. Thomas Aquinas College in Sparkill, New York.